Agile documentation is part of agile development. Do you work in an agile way? Would you like to start? Then this webinar should interest you.

 The content of these webinars is based on practice.
 It provides real-life examples of creating agile documentation, including the content of scrum meetings and scenarios that show people interacting.

-Watch the this four-part series below
+Watch this four-part series below about agile documentation

 You will learn: